opsec-infosec/42-Devcontainer/Readme.md

 The user inside the container is root.
 With root user comes with gret responsibility!!
 As this is a container, if you mess up (ie.. rm -rf /), the container will rebuild, but any files you share between the host and the container (/home/vscode/src) will be deleted on your host.
 So always have a backup plan for your files when working in this devcontainer.
 YOU HAVE BEEN WARNED, Don't come crying to me because you didn't read this readme file.

 ## 42 Header
-Open the 42.header.env file and change the user to you login name
+Open the 42header.env file and change the user to you login name.
+This should be changed before you run the container.
+Make the modifications, then re-open the folder in vscode as described above in the running the Devcontainer.
+You will have to reopen and rebuild the container and it will take the setting from the 42header.env file.

 example:
 USER=dfurneau